Skip to main content

 During a build, each tier’s steps run in a fixed sequence.
 The output of earlier tiers is available to later ones.
 Tools installed at the enterprise level are ready to use in org and repo blueprints without reinstallation.
 A build creates a new snapshot in this order:

+post-build steps run after every repo has been cloned and set up, so they can validate the fully assembled environment.
+A non-zero exit code from a post-build step fails the build and no snapshot is produced.
+See post-build in the blueprint reference.
 Tiers are additive: repo blueprints can use tools installed by the org or enterprise blueprint.
 Lower tiers cannot override what a higher tier set up.
 Builds typically take 5–15 minutes.
 Individual commands time out after 1 hour. knowledge items from all tiers are collected and made available to Devin.
 If multiple tiers define a knowledge item with the same name, all of them are included.
 They don’t overwrite each other.

 Enterprise secrets